 [Important] You must create this path, set the release and give yourself the required rights before the Deploy ACL, in order to be able to write the authorization structure. [/ Important]

 - "Source path" and "Target path" are same

-migRaven enters the content of the “target path” in case of the “deploy path”.
+migRaven enters the content of the "target path" in the case of the "deploy path".
 Thus you would migrate directly into the source path without detour!
-This is possible but not sensible.
-The new authorization structures are written, the old structures remain.
-Also the old inheritance-interruptions are preserved.
+This is possible but not sensitive.
+The new structures are written, the old structures remain.
+So the old inheritance-interruptions are preserved.
 Rework is needed but inadvisable.

 [Warning]!
-In this case, it is important to specify a deploy path deviating from the source path. ! [/warning]
+In this case, it is important to specify a path to deviating from the source path.! [/ Warning]

-– “Source path” and “Target path” are same, “Deploy path” was changed (for example in “Green Meadow”)
+- "Source path" and "Target path" are same, "Deploy path" which changed (for example in "Green Meadow")

-It is migrated into an alternative directory (deploy path).
-At the end (after migration and data transfer), you must rename the source- and deploy-share in such a way that the deploy path receives the share name of the source directory.
+It is migrated into an alternate directory (deploy path).
+At the end, you must rename the source- and deploy-share in a way that the deploy path receives the share name of the source directory.

 This is the recommended and distributed procedure.